hsuvarna/TrafficSigns/writeup_template.md

 ---
 ###Writeup / README

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/hsuvarna/TrafficSigns/Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [project code](https://github.com/hsuvarna/TrafficSigns/blob/master/Traffic_Sign_Classifier.ipynb)

 ###Data Set Summary & Exploration